 Have you ever walked into a store and needed help finding information on a product but whoever you approach on the floor can’t help you solve your problem?
 It’s frustrating and ruins the whole shopping experience.
 In fact, the chances are high that you’ve thought about walking out with the contemplation of not returning.

 Of course, we’re not laying any blame on that staff member.
 It’s not reasonable to think that someone wants to give lousy service on purpose.
-However, if they had undergone specific retail training to help them handle yours or any other customers query, they wouldn’t be on the back foot.
+However, if they had undergone specific retail training to help them handle your or any other customers query, they wouldn’t be on the back foot.
 That means less frustration for you.
-Also, you’d consider returning since you’d had a half decent experience.
+Also, you’d consider returning since you’d had a half-decent experience.

 That speaks to the point we made in a previous piece about why good product knowledge is crucial to your store’s success.
 There’s also the fact that little to no customer service is one of the main frustrations of modern-day shoppers.